 Here are a handful of common symptoms you can anticipate when detoxing from drugs.

 We’ve all felt tired before, but withdrawal wipes all the energy out of you.
 It is likely that you will feel so fatigued that you will be unable to complete even the most minor tasks.
 And yet, because of the other withdrawal symptoms that you are likely to experience, you will probably be unable to get any rest.

 Fortunately, there are natural ways to combat exhaustion.
 Meditation—the act of spending time in silence reflecting on a topic—can reduce tension, center your mind, and help you push through your low energy levels.

 Extreme Physical Discomfort

 While you can’t get rid of all your discomfort, going to a massage therapist can significantly help.
 Massage therapy, the practice in which pressure is applied to manipulate soft body tissue, can help decrease the aches and pains that come with detox.
 Positional therapy, which involves stretching and joint manipulation, can also alleviate physical withdrawal symptoms.

 As your body removes the remnants of the substance, your stomach will be turning.
 Anticipate feeling terribly nauseous.
 As the abdominal discomfort persists, you may vomit repeatedly.
 It is also common to experience acute diarrhea.

 Luckily, you can find some relief through acupuncture.
-Acupuncture, an Asian medical practice in which needles penetrate the skin to stimulate targeted body areas, can help reduce nausea and alleviate your upset stomach.
+Acupuncture, a Chinese medical practice in which needles penetrate the skin to stimulate targeted body areas, can help reduce nausea and alleviate your upset stomach.

 Anxiety, Paranoia, and Irritability